CP/M: Initial success

 By September 1981, Digital Research had sold more than 250000 CP/M licenses; InfoWorld stated that the actual market was likely larger because of sublicenses.
 Many different companies produced CP/M-based computers for many different markets; the magazine stated that "CP/M is well on its way to establishing itself as the small-computer operating system".

-The companies chose to support CP/M because of its large library of software.
+Even companies with proprietary operating systems, such as Heath/Zenith (HDOS), offered CP/M as an alternative for their 8080/Z80-based systems; by contrast, no comparable standard existed for computers based on the also popular 6502 CPU.
+They supported CP/M because of its large library of software.
 The Xerox 820 ran the operating system because "where there are literally thousands of programs written for it, it would be unwise not to take advantage of it", Xerox said.
-(Xerox included a Howard W. Sams CP/M manual as compensation for Digital Research's documentation, which InfoWorld in 1982 described as atrocious.)
-By 1984, Columbia University used the same source code to build Kermit binaries for more than a dozen different CP/M systems, plus a generic version.
+(Xerox included a Howard W. Sams CP/M manual as compensation for Digital Research's documentation, which InfoWorld described as atrocious, incomplete, incomprehensible, and poorly indexed.)
+By 1984, Columbia University used the same source code to build Kermit binaries for more than a dozen different CP/M systems, plus two generic versions.
 The operating system was described as a "software bus", allowing multiple programs to interact with different hardware in a standardized way.
 Programs written for CP/M were typically portable among different machines, usually requiring only the specification of the escape sequences for control of the screen and printer.
 This portability made CP/M popular, and much more software was written for CP/M than for operating systems that ran on only one brand of hardware.
 One restriction on portability was that certain programs used the extended instruction set of the Z80 processor and would not operate on an 8080 or 8085 processor.
 Another was graphics routines, especially in games and graphics programs, which were generally machine-specific as they used direct hardware access for speed, bypassing the OS and BIOS (this was also a common problem in early DOS machines).

-Bill Gates claimed that the Apple II series with a Z-80 SoftCard was the single most-popular CP/M hardware platform.
+Bill Gates claimed that the Apple II with a Z-80 SoftCard was the single most-popular CP/M hardware platform.
+Digital Research stated in 1982 that the operating system had been licensed for more than 450 types of computer systems.
 Many different brands of machines ran the operating system, some notable examples being the Altair 8800, the IMSAI 8080, the Osborne 1 and Kaypro luggables, and MSX computers.
 The best-selling CP/M-capable system of all time was probably the Amstrad PCW.
 In the UK, CP/M was also available on Research Machines educational computers (with the CP/M source code published as an educational resource), and for the BBC Micro when equipped with a Z80 co-processor.
 Furthermore, it was available for the Amstrad CPC series, the Commodore 128, TRS-80, and later models of the ZX Spectrum.
-CP/M 3 was also used on the NIAT, a custom handheld computer designed for A.C.
-Nielsen's internal use with 1 MB of SSD memory.
+CP/M 3 was also used on the NIAT, a custom handheld computer designed for A. C. Nielsen's internal use with 1 MB of SSD memory.